 All Aboard!
 Gain a new perspective of the Mount Rainier foothills on a vintage logging locomotive ride.
 Journey 18 miles along the countryside near the mountain and let the rhythm of the rails transport you back to the day when rail travel was king.
 Not to be confused with a luxurious rail line, this train offers a friendly and fun atmosphere, with plenty of room for children to walk around and see the sights.
-As the longest continuously operating steam train railroad in the Pacific Northwest, Mt.
-Rainier Scenic Railroad proudly preserves a colorful slice of America's heritage.
-In addition to the Bunny Express holiday train, regular excursion rides begin Memorial Day Weekend.
+As the longest continuously operating steam train railroad in the Pacific Northwest, the Mt.
+Rainier Railroad and Logging Museum proudly preserves a colorful slice of America’s heritage.

 Rid a case of cabin fever on an early season, spring hike at Mt.
 Rainier.
 While many of the high elevation trails in the Paradise and Sunrise areas of the park are still under snow cover, lowland trails are already in their prime.
 On the northern side of the park along Chinook Pass, access trails to pretty Greenwater Lakes, Snoquera Falls, and Skookum Flats.
 Silver Falls is also a popular and family-friendly hike in the Ohanapecosh area and Green Lake and Ranger Creek are two scenic and more remote options in the Carbon River corner of the park.